Lepton polarization dependent angular observables and the polarization asymmetries in the four-fold $\Lambda_b \rightarrow \Lambda(\rightarrow N \pi) \ell^+\ell^-$ decay: Conclusions

 We further investigated the sensitivity of these polarization-dependent observables to potential NP by employing global fit results for vector and axial-vector WCs.
 Our findings show that while the asymmetries associated with longitudinal and transverse polarizations exhibit some sensitivity to such modifications, the additional spin-dependent structures in the normal and transverse cases remain indistinguishable from SM predictions.

 In conclusion, our study demonstrates that incorporating lepton polarization significantly enriches the angular analysis, yielding new observables that can serve as potential probes of physics beyond the SM.
-Although the present results indicate moderate deviations from SM expectations, the framework developed here provides a basis for future precision measurements.
+The results indicate moderate to sizeable deviations from the SM expectations and the framework developed here provides a basis for future precision measurements.
+For future experimental probes, we also predict the binned SM and NP predictions for the observables, in two different $q^2$ bins.
 In particular, improved determinations of hadronic FFs and high-statistics data from experiments such as LHCb and Belle~II may enhance the discovery potential of polarization-dependent angular observables in $\Lambda_b$ decays.